LinuxAtDuke/Intro-To-Docker/README.md

 2. Stop all of the running containers
 3. Show all the containers, including the stopped ones, on your host
 4. Remove all the stopped containers
-5. Run a new container, interactively, from the base image.
+5. Run a new container, interactively, from the centos:centos7 base image.
 Make "/bin/bash" the command.
+6. Run `top` in the new container.
-6. Detach from the running container.
+7. Detach from the running container.
+8. Run `top` again - can you find the container processes?
-7. Inspect the running container.
+9. Inspect the running container.
 What is it's IP Address?
 What is it's Hostname?
-8. Stop the running image, and remove it.
+10. Stop the running image, and remove it.
-9. Show all of your images.
+11. Show all of your images.
-10. Tag your grumpycat image (or whatever you called it) with today's date
+12. Tag your grumpycat image (or whatever you called it) with today's date
-11. Remove all the Full Screen Mario images
+13. Remove all the Full Screen Mario images
-12. Remove any images with the name \<none\>.
+14. Remove any images with the name \<none\>.
 What do you think these are?

 <a name='apx1'></a>
 ## Appendix 1: Running Docker on OSX